 The frail nature of the woman is again suggested by the ‘paper temple’.
 Her skin has become so delicate it is presented as ‘paper’, feeble and thin.
 Her final moments are incredibly soft, her very being taking a certain degree of fragility.

-The structure of the fourth stanza of On Going reflects the moment of passing.
-The enjambment across the final three lines creates a smooth flow, symbolising Jean Sheers’ final moment.
+The structure of the fourth stanza of ‘On Going’ reflects the moment of passing.
+The enjambment across the final three lines creates a smooth flow, symbolizing Jean Sheers’ final moment.
 The seamless moving between lines is echoing the title itself, the ongoing movement of the lines reflecting the title homonym.

-Sheers focuses on the transience of life, the fragility, ease of slipping away and briefness of this moment elevated.
+Sheers focuses on the transience of life, the fragility, ease of slipping away, and briefness of this moment elevated.
 The choice of ‘flicker’ represents this transience, with the final movements of the woman quick and fleeting.
 The slightness of the movement furthers the sense of her fragility.
 Sheers is quietly gazing upon the passing of his grandmother.
 The final stanza only takes ‘half-second’ to pass, it is fleeting, a further representation of this transience.

 The sibilance used by Sheers across the final stanza reflects the peace of the moment.
 Sheers’ grandmother has chosen to reject medical intervention, she knows she will die and is at peace with this.
-The ‘Slip’, ‘Sleep’ and ‘slow’ of the final two lines are emblematic of this passing, the calming sibilance reflecting Jean Sheers’ state of mind.
+The ‘Slip’, ‘Sleep’, and ‘slow’ of the final two lines are emblematic of this passing, the calming sibilance reflecting Jean Sheers’ state of mind.

-The final hyphen between ‘Slow-closing’ is perhaps a representation of the moment in which the woman passes away, the hyphen symbolising the gap between life and death.
-It could also be understood as a mechanism of slowing the pace of On Going in this last line, the hyphen focusing the reader to take a moment to reflect on what they are reading.
+The final hyphen between ‘Slow-closing’ is perhaps a representation of the moment in which the woman passes away, the hyphen symbolizing the gap between life and death.
+It could also be understood as a mechanism of slowing the pace of ‘On Going’ in this last line, the hyphen focusing the reader to take a moment to reflect on what they are reading.
 This enforced moment of reflecting is apt for a poem of remembrance, with Sheers softly looking back on an incredibly intimate moment.